theyashsisodiya/2048-Game/README.md

 ## Additional Information

 - The Dockerfile sets up an Nginx server to serve the 2048 game.
-- Port 8000 on your local machine is mapped to port 80 inside the Docker container for accessing the game..
+- Port 8000 on your local machine is mapped to port 80 inside the Docker container for accessing the game.
 - You can customize the game or server configuration by modifying the files in this repository and rebuilding the Docker image.

 Enjoy playing 2048!